An algebraic approach to the law of sines

 Geometrically, this can be understood by dissection: cut a triangle from one edge of a parallelogram and glue it to the opposite edge.
 The resulting figure is the union of two parallelograms with the same total area.

-Vectors can also be scaled, and the area of parallelograms spanned by vectors scales consistentlyHere and everywhere in the post I’m using the convention that greek letters like \alpha and \beta represent scalars (real numbers), and lower case roman letters like a, b, c, u, v and w represent vectors..
+Vectors can also be scaled, and the area of parallelograms spanned by vectors scales consistentlyHere and everywhere in the post I’m using the convention that greek letters like . and represent scalars (real numbers), and lower case roman letters like , , , , and represent vectors.

 Associative